Skip to content

 How Renovate finds existing PRs

-Renovate does not keep any kind of database/state of its own about open or closed Pull Requests.
+Renovate does not need to maintain any database/state about open or closed Pull Requests.
 Instead, it uses the code platform's APIs to search and find such PRs.

-In cases like the above, there is typically at most one existing PR with the desired branch + title combination.
-When grouping is enabled by users, and PRs have titles like "All non-major updates", then there may be multiple past PRs which match.
+In cases like the above, there is typically one existing PR with a matching branch name and PR title.
+But if you group PRs and use titles like "All non-major updates", then multiple past PRs may match.

 Normal PRs

-As described above, Renovate PRs normally have some uniqueness in their title relating to the version in the upgrade.
-In such cases, if a user closes such a PR, it can be inferred that they don't want to see it again in future.
-For example, they wish to ignore lodash@4.17.21.
+As explained above, Renovate PRs normally have some "uniqueness" in their title relating to the version in the upgrade.
+When you close a "unique" PR, Renovate assumes you don't want to see that PR again in future, for example:

 Immortal PRs